geerma/leftoversmarketplace/README.md

 ## What's next for Leftovers Marketplace

 There are many features that we had for our project that we were not able to implement.
 Mainly connecting the front-end with a functional back-end is the biggest one.
 We would also like to implement Google Maps API for location searching and SocketIO for the chat functionality, and Twilio for text messaging.
 In addition, we wanted to create a marketplace where users can sell art/music, and then vendors who donate leftovers can receive points that will work towards a discount.

+## How to Run

+Type 'npm install', and install any necessaries dependencies such as React and react-router-dom.
+Then type 'npm start' in the terminal.